SabreTools/MPF/README.md

 DICUI relies on the following projects:
 - **DiscImageCreator** by Sarami - Dumping - [GitHub](https://github.com/saramibreak/DiscImageCreator)
-- **DiscImageChef** by Claunia - Dumping - [GitHub](https://github.com/discimagechef/DiscImageChef)
+- **Aaru** by Claunia - Dumping - [GitHub](https://github.com/aaru-dps/Aaru)
 - **BurnOutSharp** - Protection scanning - [GitHub](https://github.com/mnadareski/BurnOutSharp)
 - **UnshieldSharp** - Protection scanning - [GitHub](https://github.com/mnadareski/UnshieldSharp)

-**Note:** Both DiscImageCreator and DiscImageChef have WIP builds.
+**Note:** Both DiscImageCreator and Aaru have WIP builds.
 In general, WIP builds are not supported with new flags or features until they make it into the stable release.
-The exception to this rule is currently DiscImageChef, due to the very old last stable release.
-It is recommended that you either download or build the latest version of DiscImageChef for use with DICUI.

 ## System Requirements